 - cooling rack

-- *trivet, baking paper and aluminium foil for the Instant Pot/multicooker/pressure cooker option
+- *trivet and aluminium foil for the Instant Pot/multicooker/pressure cooker option

 Before we get to the recipe, sign up to the email list